 - Your need to pee frequently will continue as your little one rests on your bladder.

 - Puffiness is par for the pregnancy course.
 Edema, swelling in your hands, ankles, and feet due to water retention and increased blood and fluid volume, is common.
 Drinking plenty of fluids and eating foods high in potassium are a couple of things you can do to help reduce swelling.
 While most swelling is normal, sudden swelling in your face, hands, and around the eyes could be a red flag for serious conditions such as preeclampsia and deep vein thrombosis (DVD).
 Contact your doctor if you notice any swelling that concerns you.

 Did you know...?

-Her brain continues to grow and weighs about 14 ounces.
-In this late stage, at 38 weeks pregnant, keep up your DHA intake through your diet and a prenatal supplement with expert-recommended levels (200 milligrams daily while pregnant or breastfeeding).
+Your baby’s brain is still developing.
+It’s continuing to grow and weighs about 14 ounces.
+In this late pregnancy stage, keep up your intake of the brain-nourishing nutrient DHA through your diet and a prenatal supplement with expert-recommended DHA levels (200 milligrams daily while pregnant or breastfeeding).
 You're 38 weeks pregnant, and your baby will soon be in your arms.
-Her brain will continue to make new connections for many years.
+Your little one’s brain will continue to make new connections for many years.

 The issue: Not all breast milk is equal in nutritional value.

 The solution: If you're planning to breastfeed, you can give your milk a nutritional boost with a few smart strategies.
 More info you might find helpful: